Are you finding yourself stuck on the one and two scissor patterns?

 As I've stated in previous posts, I see pattern alteration as a set of suggested guidelines.
 There are some rules and principles, but if you can learn an intuitive approach to them, you won't have as much frustration in attempting them.

-Pattern alterations can be an issue when you let your mind trick you into thinking you don't know how to do it.
-Really, when you see how they are done in the course, and the problem solving methods to walk through the concepts, you will have a lot more confidence executing them on your own in your future wardrobe sewing projects.
+Pattern alterations can be tricky subject and an issue when you let your mind trick you into thinking you don't know how to do it.
+Because there are so many ways to do them, I really don't believe there are hard and fast "right ways" to do them.
+Instead, I share my approach to alts with problem solving methods to walk through the concepts, you will have a lot more confidence executing them on your own in your future wardrobe sewing projects.

 Another intuitive skill, learning how to look at your garment, and walk through your results visually, will come with practice and projects allow you to continuously evaluate your progress while finalizing your garment.